nicholas-stancio-saka/shop_it/README.md

 - Few images and icons may appear different from the design since the design is in pdf, not in Figma
 - If there are an unknown error, there might be a problem with the api (https://fakestoreapi.com/).
     - Known issue occurance: 29 Nov 16.00 - 21.30
+- User can logout (locally) by pressing the profile icon in the home screen.

 ## Additional features:
 Firebase Crashlytics --> Error handling on productions